czetsuya/Java-Immutable-Stack-and-Queue/README.md

 operation adds an element at the top of the stack, and the pop operation removes an element from the top of the stack.

 Example stack of integers: 1, 2, 3.
-If we push these integer in order we will
+If we push these integers in order, we will
 get:

 ```sh